TSltd/lydia-print-head/README.md

 **References**

 - There is currently an old but public backup of [PlasticHub Firmware](https://github.com/plastic-hub/plunger-firmware/tree/master/shredder-extrusion/firmware-next).
-In particular, it shows it's modularity and a number of features as Modbus and serial interfacing for HMIs (touchscreen).
+In particular, it shows it's modularity and a number of features as Modbus and serial interfacing for HMIs (touchscreen), using [PlasticHub-Studio aka ´Control-Freak´](https://github.com/catx23/control-freak) ([Sources](https://github.com/plastic-hub/IDE))

 ### PID Controller